cr4yfish/learn-better/README.md

 - [ ] Better Desktop support

 ### Paywall features (these cost significant money to run)
+These features will be locked either behind a payment plan or by letting users provide their API keys (e.g. for OpenAI).
+Since it's open source the 2nd option will be available anyway for tech-users.

-- [ ] Creating Levels & Questions from Document uploads using AI (PDF, Word, etc)
+- [ ] Creating Levels & Questions from Document uploads using AI (PDF, Word, etc)?
-- [ ] Creating Levels & Questions from Pictures of Documents
+- [ ] Creating Levels & Questions from Pictures of Documents?
-- [ ] AI Helper for creating questions & levels
+- [ ] AI Helper for creating questions & levels (mostly for writing help)
 - [ ] AI Helper for answering questions

 ## Open Source & Contributions